VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 Other common issues in this field relate to a lack of consensus around best practices in data analysis methods.
 This is addressed by [Lee and Styczynski (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6532628/) and was the given motivation behind the development of the No Skip k Nearest Neighbour (NS-kNN) method of imputation.
-This in itself brought its own challenge as the code produced by Lee and Styczynski was in the Matlab Language meaning data had to be moved between python and matlab and back for analysis.
+This in itself brought its own challenge as the code produced by Lee and Styczynski was in the Matlab Language meaning data had to be moved between Python and Matlab and back for analysis.

 According to the [Human Metabolome Database](https://hmdb.ca/statistics) there are a total of 253,245 metabolites in the human body, of this 3,444 have been detected and quantified and 20,924 have been detected but not quantified.
 This leaves a massive proportion of metabolites which may potentially be significant to AD untested.
 The dataset used in these analyses only contained 1,909 metabolites.
-Until it is possible to test all 253,245 metabolites for any metabolomics study (i.e. including wider than AD research) there will always be a risk that results are not wholly relevant.
+Until it is possible to test all 253,245 metabolites for any metabolomics study (i.e., including wider than AD research) there will always be a risk that results are not wholly relevant.
 ***
 ## Technologies
 A list of technologies used within the project: